This updated glycemic index fruit chart with added glycemic load for 2022 shows surprising numbers and reclassifies fruits!

 Fruits are abundant in nutrients and should not be avoided just because they have simple sugars.

-No fruit should be ruled out of your diet until you've tested it by portioning and pairing with appropriate amounts of protein, fat and fiber.
+No fruit should be ruled out of your diet until you've tested it by portioning and pairing with adequate amounts of protein, fat, and/or fiber.
+Unfortunately, there is no perfect ratio.
+It's a trial and error journey.

-Glycemic index alone should NOT be the deciding factor as to whether or not you can eat a certain fruit.
+Glycemic index alone should NOT be the deciding factor as to whether or not you can eat a certain fruit

 Glycemic Load: How does it factor in?